Human as Points: Explicit Point-based 3D Human Reconstruction from Single-view RGB Images: Introduction

-There have been a plethora of optimization-based \cite{balan2007detailed,guan2009estimating,zhou2010parametric,bogo2016keep,pavlakos2019expressive} and learning-based \cite{kanazawa2018end,kolotouros2019learning,georgakis2020hierarchical,jiang2020coherent} approaches proposed for single-view human estimation.
-In recent years, motivated by the efficiency and flexibility of deep implicit functions \cite{chen2019learning,mescheder2019occupancy,park2019deepsdf} for representing unconstrained-topology 3D shapes with fine-level geometric details, pixel-aligned implicit reconstruction pipelines \cite{saito2019pifu,saito2020pifuhd} have become the dominating processing paradigm for its capability to recover high-fidelity geometry for clothed humans.
-However, these approaches typically overfit the limited training data due to lacking human body priors, producing degenerate body structures and broken limbs when facing unseen poses/dresses.
-To overcome such limitations, the more recent trend \cite{zheng2021pamir,xiu2022icon} is to constrain the fully-implicit learning process by introducing parametric human body models (such as SMPL~\cite{SMPL:2015, SMPL-X:2019}) as explicit shape priors.
-Still, such a combination of implicit reconstruction and explicit regularization can bring new problems.
-Typically, the fusion of features or intermediate results deduced from input image pixels and the estimated parametric model leads to geometrical over-smoothing and thus weakens surface details.
-More importantly, the topological inconsistency between the chosen parametric template model and the target human shape (especially with loose clothing or complex accessories) usually causes the over-constraining effect.
-Despite the latest effort \cite{xiu2022econ} to explore better ways of jointly exploiting the representation ability of implicit fields and robustness of explicit body models, the reconstruction quality can still be heavily degraded by unsatisfactory estimations of parametric body models~\cite{SMPL-X:2019} and normal maps.
+In recent years, motivated by the efficiency and flexibility of deep implicit functions \cite{chen2019learning,mescheder2019occupancy,park2019deepsdf} to represent unconstrained-topology 3D shapes with fine-level geometric details, pixel-aligned implicit reconstruction pipelines \cite{saito2019pifu,saito2020pifuhd} have become the dominating processing paradigm due to their ability to recover high-fidelity geometry for clothed humans.
+However, these approaches typically overfit the limited training data due to the lack of human body priors, resulting in degenerate body structures and broken limbs when encountering novel poses or clothing styles.
+To overcome such limitations, the more recent trend \cite{zheng2021pamir,xiu2022icon} is to constrain the fully implicit learning mechanism by incorporating parametric 3D human body models \cite{SMPL:2015, SMPL-X:2019} as the explicit shape priors.
+However, although combining implicit representations with explicit geometric constraints is considered as a more promising exploration direction, it also poses additional challenges and higher requirements for the design of the specific combination scheme.
+The fusion of learned features or intermediate results inferred from input image pixels and the estimated parametric model typically leads to geometric over-smoothing and thus weakens surface details.
+More importantly, the topological inconsistency between the chosen parametric template model and the target human shape (especially with loose clothing or complex accessories) usually causes over-constraining effects.
+The latest effort \cite{xiu2022econ} jointly exploits the representation capability of implicit fields and robustness of explicit human body models, but the quality of the resulting reconstruction can still be constrained by unsatisfactory rectifications of parametric body models~\cite{SMPL-X:2019} and inaccurate predictions of normal maps.

-In practice, there are several aspects of key consideration factors when evaluating the potential and superiority of the whole human reconstruction pipeline: \begin{enumerate} \item Flexibility to enable unconstrained-topology modeling of arbitrarily-clothed human body shapes.
+In practice, there are several aspects of key consideration when evaluating the performance of the human reconstruction pipeline: \begin{enumerate} \item flexibility to support unconstrained-topology modeling of human body shapes with arbitrary clothing;